Swiss-Polar-Institute/data-management-guidance/documentation/directory_structure.md

 ## readme.txt ##

-<strong>Always</strong> include a readme file within a directory to describe its contents.
+**Always** include a readme file within a directory to describe its contents.
 This will help anyone coming to look at the files in the future, and will help jog your memory as well.

 The Gurdon Institute (Downie, 2019) provides a very useful list of what to include here, summarised as follows: